Beer isn’t just for drinking; here, we tout some of the beauty benefits of beer.

 You know the old saying – there’s no use crying over a spilled IPA.
 The positive impacts that beer can have on your skin are reason enough to embrace an accidental splash here or there.
 Brewer’s yeast can help keep your skin’s pH levels balanced – think fewer zits and tighter pores.
 Additionally, the acids and enzymes serve as a gentle chemical exfoliant.

 To make a simple beer face mask with ingredients you already have at home (because you already have some Sufferfest in the fridge, no doubt): mix a cup of Shakeout Blonde Ale with a tablespoon of honey (we like manuka honey for its antimicrobial properties… works well on trail wounds, too!) and a tablespoon of softened coconut oil.
 Mix well, and then apply to your face with a cotton pad.
 Sit back, drink the rest of your beer, and relax for a few minutes before washing off with warm water.
 Voila, soft skin!

 Have you ever cracked open a beer so delicious that you were like, “Damn, I could bathe in this?”
 Well, turns out that was a brilliant idea — a beer-infused bath could be your ticket to smooth, supple skin.
-"Beer soaks are commonly used to treat a variety of skin issues, from anti-aging to eczema," said Joshua Zeichner, MD, the director of cosmetic and clinical research in dermatology at Mt.
+“Beer soaks are commonly used to treat a variety of skin issues, from anti-aging to eczema,” said Joshua Zeichner, MD, the director of cosmetic and clinical research in dermatology at Mt.
 Sinai Hospital.
-Apparently, the key here is the hops: they're antioxidant-rich, which gives beer natural anti-inflammatory properties (check out more health benefits of beer here).
+Apparently, the key here is the hops: they’re antioxidant-rich, which gives beer natural anti-inflammatory properties.
 Additionally, brewer’s yeast is rich in B vitamins, which is known to soothe and brighten skin.
 So, grab two beers next time you head into the bath: one for sipping, and one for soaking.